Dyson V11 Outsize Review

 The Verdict: Outstanding Option for Cleaning Carpet

-Despite its bulkiness and weight, the Dyson V11 Outsize is an excellent carpet cleaning vacuum with usable power even in the lower settings.
+Despite its bulkiness and weight, the Dyson V11 Outsize is an excellent carpet-cleaning vacuum with usable power even in lower settings.

 Ergonomics takes a hit with the extra weight, but with the benefits of having a larger capacity and better range.

-The 4.85-pound handle weight makes it tiring to use for long stretches, but it’s one of the best cordless vacuums for cleaning carpets with upright-like deep cleaning properties.
+The 4.85-pound handle weight makes it tiring to use for extended periods, but it’s one of the best cordless vacuums for carpet cleaning, with upright-like deep-cleaning properties.

-If you’re willing to accept this trade-off, then the V11 Outsize might be the cordless vacuum for you.
+If you accept this trade-off, then the V11 Outsize might be the cordless vacuum for you.

 About the author: Garrick, the visionary behind Cordless Vacuum Guide, brings over a decade of hands-on expertise in cordless vacuum testing to his insightful reviews showcased on this platform.
 Beyond his passion for empowering consumers with informed choices, he cherishes precious moments with his family, exploring global cuisines and exploring different horizons with his beloved wife and son.
 Follow him on Youtube, Tiktok, Facebook, and Instagram.